Business and Technology

 Are your professional goals, curriculum, and instruction compatible?

-Will you help underserved patients as primary care physician?
+Will you help underserved patients as a primary care physician?

 Are you interested in rural medical rotations?